awojnarek/perf-library-comparison/README.md

 | cache alignment |   | x |   |   |
 | address sizes |  | x  |   |   |

+Notes:
+* NMON grabs all of /proc/cpuinfo
+* gopsutil returns a static list of things it collects.
+I.E if things get added to /proc/cpuinfo it will not be collected.

 |  Metric | gopsutil  | nmon  |   |   |
 |---|---|---|---|---|
 | User |  x | x |   |   |